repnop/vanadinite/README.md

 A toy RISC-V OS made with Rust.

+## License

+The source code in this project is licensed under the Mozilla Public License 2.0

 ## Building

-To build the project you must have the `riscv64-unknown-elf-*` tools installed and in your path, along with the `riscv64gc-unknown-none-elf` rustc target installed.
+To build the project you must have the `riscv64gc-unknown-none-elf` rustc target installed.

 ## Running